drinkthestars/composable-sheep-sketches/README.md

 ## 🎨 Sheep Sketches
 Find inside the *sheepSketches* module several playground screens to play around with Spirals, Paths, Grids, Noise, Shaders...AND **SHEEP**! 🐑

+## 🐑 More Sheep?
+This repo is a combination of [nicole-terc/composable-sheep](https://github.com/nicole-terc/composable-sheep) and [drinkthestars/compose-sketch](https://github.com/drinkthestars/compose-sketch)!
+Check them out for more sheep and creative coding.

 ### 🌀 Spiral Sheep
 #### Static Spirals